tomcritchlow/tomcritchlow.github.io/_drafts/2017-10-24-who-gives-a-s.md

 Not every company needs content that moves their audience.
 But if you need connection, intimacy, connection and loyalty from your audience make something they give a shit about.

 Make something you give a shit about.

+The ugly truth about much of the content produced online is that it's being measured on superficial metrics by unmotivated parties.
+If you're in the business of making your audience take action then you're gonna need to make something they give a shit about.